kartoza/docker-geosafe/README.md

-# Geosafe Deployment
+# GeoSAFE (and GeoNode-QGIS_server) Deployment

+This document describes the orchestration / provisioning of a GeoSAFE service.
+GeoSAFE is a Django app that has a number of dependencies, including GeoNode-QIS_server .

+If you want to deploy just GeoNode-QGIS_server then omit all the parts referring to InaSAFE, GeoSAFE and celery.

+Take note of the differences between production and development orchestration.

+## _'One-line'_ orchestration

+__Ansible__ playbooks are ready for use for a development environment and coming soon (end May 2017) for deploying a production instance.
+See the bottom of this doc and in `deployment-ansible` for details.

-## How to build stuffs happily
+## How to build GeoSAFE with dependencies

-Update all submodules to retrieve all the codes
+Update all submodules to retrieve all the code

 ```
 git remote update